microsoft/fast/packages/fast-components-react-base/src/slider-track-item/README.md

 ## Slider track item

-A component designed to position itself at positions that correspond to a specific value on a *slider*'s track.
-This can be used to create labels, highlighted regions or other decorations on a *slider*.
+*Slider track items* are components positioned at specific values on a slider's track to provide labels, highlight regions, and add other slider visual decorations.
 By default a *slider track item* renders above the *slider*'s front and back bars and below the thumbs.

 ### Usage
 *Slider track item* exposes two "position binding" props which can either be a numerical value that falls within the parent *slider*'s range or a SliderTrackItemAnchor enum value.